About the Association

-The Nova Scotia Home Builders’ Association is the voice of the residential construction industry in Nova Scotia.
-For more than 50 years, the Nova Scotia Home Builders’ Association has played a key role in promoting quality, choice and affordable housing for all Nova Scotians.
+The Canadian Home Builders’ Association - Nova Scotia (CHBA-NS) is the voice of the residential construction industry in Nova Scotia.
+For more than 50 years, the CHBA-NS has played a key role in promoting quality, choice and affordable housing for all Nova Scotians.

-The Nova Scotia Home Builders’ Association is the representative voice of the residential construction industry in Nova Scotia.
+The Canadian Home Builders’ Association - Nova Scotia is the representative voice of the residential construction industry in Nova Scotia.
 The mission of the Association is to provide professionalism in all aspects of our industry and provide quality, affordable housing choices for Nova Scotians.

 CODE OF ETHICS